zumerlab/zumly/README.md

   <a href="https://www.npmjs.com/package/zumly"><img src="https://img.shields.io/npm/v/zumly.svg"></a>
 </p>

+## Status

+Zumly is being developed from strach (again :)).
+The code in this current branch is outdated.

 ## Overview

 Zumly is a frontend library for creating zoomable user interfaces ([ZUI](https://en.wikipedia.org/wiki/Zooming_user_interface)).
 Instead of hyperlinks and windows, Zumly uses zooming as a metaphor for browsing through information.
 This way it offers an infinite virtual canvas in which elements can be zoomed themselves to reveal further details.